 Most of my professional supervision and personal therapy have been done online.
 This suits me, as I am comfortable in my own space, and am able to work with therapists of my choice who are geographically distant.

-I have also recently completed training in offering Counselling and Psychotherapy services online.
+I have also completed training in offering Counselling and Psychotherapy services online.
 Privacy and confidentiality is ensured with encrypted platforms of Skype and zoom.

 I am not able to offer an emergency service.
 For crisis support contact the following: